Preparing For Alaska Fishing Trips

 - One good raincoat and make sure it is a top line brand.
 This WILL be your shield against Alaskan weather

 (Orvis, Simms, Patagonia and North Face are all good brands.
-Rain gear sold at the lodge for $235)
+Rain gear sold at the lodge)

 - Three sets of lounging clothes for your time spent around the lodge (Such as sweats, jeans, T-shirts, etc…)